A Point of No Return – Osho

 People would come to see, but no birds would come – and they were surprised.
 They asked the master, “What has happened to your disciple?
 First birds used to come, animals used to come and sit by his side, but now they no more come.

 The master said, “Now he has disappeared, he is no more special.
 He has attained.
 Now birds don’t take any note of him.
 Animals simply pass by.
 He is not there!
 First he used to be there.
 He was becoming a special person; he was attaining to a specific kind of ego.
 Now even that is dropped.
+He was becoming enlightened! – now even enlightenment is dropped.
+So birds no longer come to him.
+Why should they come when there is nobody?
+And why should animals come and sit there? – they can sit anywhere.
+It is all the same.
+There is nobody anymore.”

 Now see the point!
-Zen has a totally different approach towards life.
+Zen has a totally different approach toward life.
 Now the master is happy that the disciple has completely disappeared – because one can even become attached to the idea of enlightenment.
 And you have to be alert about it.

 Just a few months ago it happened: I told Somendra “You have had a small satori” – since then I have not seen him laughing.
 Since then he has become very serious.
 He has become enlightened!
 He has taken it to his heart.
 He has become special.
 He cannot laugh, he cannot enjoy – he cannot be ordinary.